 The one wheel Pint fender is a type of aftermarket product that has been designed specifically to cover the top half of the tire on the Onewheel Pint and Pint X boards.
 The fender provides full wheel coverage and is intended to stop water, debris, mud from flinging onto the rider’s leg and close.
 They are extremely durable, making it a great option for riders who enjoy extreme trail riding.

-The Flight Fender is a convertible fender that can be added on or taken off quickly and easily.
+The Flight Shield is a convertible fender that can be added on or taken off quickly and easily.
 The only real drawback to Flight Fenders is that they are not as rugged however they can be replaced with a cutout from Tupperware (easy DIY hack).

 The main perk is how fast you can remove or add the fender.
 If you find yourself on a trail that is damper than anticipated and you don’t want your pants dirty, this fender is lightweight and solves the problem.
+This is undoubtably the easiest fender to carry in a bag!

 Pros: